rbergm/PostBOUND/docs/source/core/databases.rst

 The :class:`~postbound.db.DatabaseStatistics` serves as a unified statistics catalog.
 It is the central repository for all base statistics that are typically maintained by database systems.
-The catalog can be used to retrieve table cardinalities, most common values, etc. Use :meth:`~postbound.db.Database.statistics` to access the them.
+The catalog can be used to retrieve table cardinalities, most common values, etc. Use :meth:`~postbound.Database.statistics` to access the them.

 One important design consideration of the statistics catalog is that different systems maintain vastly different kinds of statistics.
 For example, Postgres does not keep track of minimum or maximum values for columns, but derives them from the